This post may contain affiliate links. Please read my disclosure policy.

 How to Freeze French Toast

 Homemade French toast freezes really well.
-Allow them to completely cool before freezing.
+Allow them to cool completely before freezing.
 There are a couple of ways that I would recommend freezing them.
-First is to place them in a freezer bag with a layer of parchment paper or wax paper between each layer.
-Second way is to place them in a single layer on a cookie sheet and place them in the freezer for a few hours and then once frozen put them in a freezer bag to store.
+First, place them in a freezer bag with a layer of parchment paper or wax paper between each layer.
+The second way is to place them in a single layer on a cookie sheet and place them in the freezer for a few hours, and then, once frozen, put them in a freezer bag to store.

 More Gluten-Free Breakfasts You’ll Love: